crazoter/My-Docs/docs/manga_reviews.md

     * A lot of sweet and cute moments
     * For this type of genre, the consistent weekly update and quality is definitely a plus
     * The art is pretty high quality tbh, author loves to draw the female protag in various outfits.
 It's almost like a fashion show
 * **Should you read it**: I would recommend it to people who like sweet manga and that slice-of-life BGR.
+However, there's not much beyond that, so it stays in the +0 bonus score range.
+It's one of the few manga that I consistently follow though.
 * **Tidbit**: Hachimatsu (  ´‿`)

 </TabItem>